sccn/PACT/README.md

 In this paper, HAS of 2% is used.
 The relevant description in the method section is cited below.

 > Data points with gamma amplitude larger than the 98th percentile were marked as high amplitude samples (HAS)

+However, this does not mean 2% is the generally recommended value for all the applications.
+It serves one of the potential anchor points which showed successful results.
+I recommend we stick to familiar values like 5% (0.05), 1% (0.01), etc. that are widely accepted values in the application of inferential statistics.
+As you parametrically change the HAS values from small to large values, you might find non-linear responses.
+You should determine what you are sensing there, whether it is an artifact (blinks, saccades, etc.) or brain signals (genuine HFO-PAC in the EEG signals).

 What does PACT do?